AnaBondiguel/babyessentials/README.md

 ### Facebook for application login feature
 I followed the documentation [OmniAuth_Facebook](https://github.com/heartcombo/devise/wiki/OmniAuth:-Overview) to set gems and code on my VS code.
 I got App ID and App scret from the developer Facebook and added them into my config/initializers/devise.rb.
 In addition, I created a omniauth_callbacks_controller and make my model (user.rb) omniaythable.
 Moreover, I went to the route.rb and added route for Omniauth and added Facebook authentication into my _nav.html.erb.
 Then I implemented the callback as an action for Facebook provider in the omniauth_callbacks_controller.
 Furthermore, I implemented the from_omniauth method in my model (user.rb).
 This method tries to find an existing user by the provider and uid fields.
 If no user is found, a new one is created with a random password and some extra information.
 I also implemented new_with_session in my model to copy the Facebook email if available.
 This is because Devise's RegistrationsController by default calls User.new_with_session before building a resource.
 This means that, we need to copy data from session whenever a user is initialized before sign up.

+### AWS S3 Bucket feature to storage my uplodaded images
+I used AWS S3 Bucket to storage my uploaded images.
+Firstly, I created an account with AWS and went to S3 to create a bucket.
+Then I went to Iam to add and create user to get my access key ID and secret access key.
+I put those keys into my credential.yml.
+Secondly, I bundled add aws-sdk-s3, and then went to config/storage.yml file to eidt the settings that are related to Amazon.
+Thirdly, I needed to go to environments/development.rb and production.rb to change config.active_storage.service from local to amazon.
+Finally, I could go back to my app and create some new listings with attached images.
+When I refreshed the page of AWS S3 bucket, I could see the image files inside of my bucket.

 # R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other
 1. A user account has none or many orders for the listing items (people may hold an account but not have to buy or sell anything).
 However, an order has to have a user_id (people can buy or sell without a user account).
 The relationships are associated through ‘user_id’ on the Users table and creating ‘buyer_id’ and ‘seller_id’ through other tables.